thompsonmikej/IRTS-Capstone/technical_documentation.md

 1. ### Color palette

-The black, bold text palette and the gray and violet color palette is high contrast for low vision users and Web Content Accessibility Guidelines (WCAG) X.x compliant.
+The black, bold text palette and the gray and violet color palette is high contrast for low vision users and Web Content Accessibility Guidelines (WCAG) 1.4.3 compliant.

-3. ### Button change color and shape
+2. ### Button change color and shape

 The button change of shape and color is WCAG compliant serves sighted users.

-5. ### Back to Top Skip links
+3. ### "Back to Top" Skip links

-The quick navigation to top of page is compliant with WCAG X.x
+The quick navigation to top of page is compliant with WCAG 2.4.1.

 Installation Steps
 ------------------

 ### Launching Django for the Backend Server
+1. Clone this repo from Github
+2. Download and install Visual Studio Code
+3.
+4. cd backend
+5. pipenv shell
+6. python manage.py runserver

 ### Launching React for Frontend Server
+1. clone the repo
+2. npx create-react-app
+3. IRTS to run Node
+4. cd frontend
+5. npm start

 ### Launching MySQL for the active database
+1. Download and install MySQL
+2. Double-click the file, \IRTS_Capstone\package-lock.json

 ### Launching Postman for the endpoint testing
+1. Download and install Postman
+2. Double-click the file, \IRTS_Capstone\student data2022.sql

 ### Launching Cypress for the automated testing
+1. Download and install Cypress
+2. Double-click the file, \IRTS_Capstone\cypress\e2e\App.cy.js"

 Continued Development
 ---------------------